Notice of Pre-AIA or AIA Status

 These elements are merely instructions to apply the abstract idea to a computer, per MPEP 2106.05(f).
 Applicant has described these computing elements generically in their disclosure, at Specification [0024, 0025, 0032 – 0034], and Figures 6 and 7 as filed.
 See also [0160 – 0164] describing generic systems.

 At Step 2B of eligibility analysis, the Examiner has determined that the claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception because they do not amount to more than simply instructing one to practice the abstract idea within a computer environment to perform the steps that define the abstract idea.
-As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of: (a system comprising: a network interface that allows for access to a network-based digital resource; at least one local memory; and at least one processor, instructions stored in the at least one local memory; and, open recursive language model), amounts to no more than mere instructions to implement an abstract idea on a computer.
+As discussed above with respect to integration of the abstract idea into a practical application, the additional elements of: (accessing a network-based digital resource; an open recursive language model stored in network memory; a distributed computer network; the system comprising: a network interface; at least one local memory; and at least one processor; instructions stored in the at least one local memory), amounts to no more than mere instructions to implement an abstract idea on a computer.
 Mere instructions to apply an exception within a computer environment cannot provide an inventive concept.
 See MPEP 2106.05(f).

-Dependent claims 11 – 15 and 17 – 19 contain limitations that are further refinements to the same abstract ideas found in claim 2.
+Dependent claims 11 – 15 and 17, and 18, contain limitations that are further refinements to the same abstract ideas found in claim 2.
 Recitations to a web-site, streaming media source, visual mapping, a live event, digital processing and analysis, and visually displaying, are limitations performed within a computer environment – the system broadly defined within claim 2.
 This does not render the claims as being patent eligible.
 See MPEP 2106.04(d).

-Therefore, for the reasons cited above, claims 2 – 21 are directed to an abstract idea without integration into a practical application and without reciting significantly more.
+Therefore, for the reasons cited above, claims 2 – 7, 10 – 18, and 20 – 21, are directed to an abstract idea without integration into a practical application and without reciting significantly more.

 Response to Arguments

-Applicant's arguments filed 09/19/2025 have been fully considered but they are not persuasive.
+Applicant's arguments, filed 04/30/2026, have been fully considered but they are not persuasive.
 Applicant’s arguments discuss rejection of prior claims under 35 U.S.C. § 101.
-See page 8.
-Applicant’s arguments contend that certain features (an interface) as well as a computerized and network-based system and methodology for dialogue interactivity cannot practically be performed in the human mind, and therefore, are not abstract ideas.
-See page 9.
+See page 7.
 Based on the reasoning that follows, the Examiner respectfully disagrees with Applicant’s arguments.

 Conclusion